YazidEl7/PowerShellScripts/RenamingLocalAccounts/README.txt

 	While any other local account created by the user on the computer before joining the pc to the domain, will get removed /************************************************************************************************************/
+	Most of the PCs that have joined our domain will have the execution policy for scripts, set as restricted So you might have to conider modifying it in a GPO or make a Batch file that'll launch it for you